cdelorme/system-setup/linux/software/btrfs.md

 _Because a subvolume is created with the receive command it will infer the parent volume._

-## raid10
+## raid

-**I plan to test out ext4 on mdadm raid10 with 8 disks and compare the performance against btrfs.
-I will likely choose btrfs because of its compression, improved inode handling, and copy-on-write sanity checking, all of which greatly improve the reliability of a raid.**  It is also much simpler to create the same effect of multiple partitions without the same performance problems as lvm or restrictions as raw ext4 partitions.
+With btrfs it is very simple to create the same effect of multiple partitions without the same performance problems as lvm or restrictions as raw ext4 partitions when using mdadm.
+Add compression, snapshots, and the other features and you have yourself an excellent storage system.

 Creating a raid 10 configuration with both metadata and data spread across all disks: